This article covers features introduced in SpiderMonkey 1.8

 ||A context.
 The GC zeal level of the associated

-JS_SetGCZeal sets the level of garbage collection for a runtime.
-This is the
+JS_SetGCZeal sets the level of additional garbage collection to perform for a runtime, for the purpose of finding or reproducing bugs.

 Regularly running your test suite with GC zeal enabled at level 2 is a good practice.